ToolTack

 Who It's For

-Heat Map & Volume Scanner is designed for day traders, swing traders, and position traders across forex, stocks, crypto, indices, futures, and commodities who want to see exactly where liquidity is parked and when participation actually shows up.
-It suits intermediate traders who already understand the basics of support and resistance and want a more precise, volume-based map of where price is likely to react, and advanced traders who use volume profile, order-flow, or ICT-style concepts and want those structures rendered automatically on every chart.
-It works equally well for discretionary chart readers and as a structural filter inside automated or webhook-driven workflows.
+Heat Map & Volume Scanner is built for traders who want to see where liquidity is positioned and when real volume participation appears.
+It suits day traders, swing traders, and position traders across forex, stocks, crypto, indices, futures, and commodities.
+Intermediate traders can use it as a more precise, volume-based support and resistance map.
+Advanced traders can use it for volume profile, order-flow, ICT-style analysis, and liquidity-based trade filtering.
+It works for discretionary chart reading and as a structural filter inside webhook-driven or automated workflows.

 Why It's Useful